windmill-labs/windmilldocs/docs/misc/1_share_on_hub/index.md

 # Share on Windmill Hub

-**[Windmill Hub][wm-hub] is the community website of Windmill** where you can find and share your Scripts, Flows, Apps and Resource Types with every Windmill user.
+[Windmill Hub][wm-hub] is the community website of Windmill where you can find and share your Scripts, Flows, Apps and Resource Types with every Windmill user.
 The best submissions get approved by the Windmill Team and get integrated directly in the app for everyone to reuse easily.

-Scripts can be written in TypeScript (Deno), Go, Python and Bash, however, similarly to the Windmill app, **TypeScript is the recommended language**.
+Scripts can be written in TypeScript, Go, Python and Bash, however, similarly to the Windmill app, TypeScript is the recommended language.

-With the hub, **we aim to create a trusted support for users** to save time and find inspirations to solve problems they didn't even know Windmill could crack!
-It is therefore **also made for less technical users** to get familiar with Windmill and find ways to improve their daily work.
+With the hub, we aim to create a trusted support for users to save time and find inspirations to solve problems they didn't even know Windmill could crack!
+It is therefore also made for less technical users to get familiar with Windmill and find ways to improve their daily work.

-The Hub is complementary to our **[Discord][wm-discord]** where community members give mutual support & kudos, you should have a look!
+The Hub is complementary to our [Discord][wm-discord] where community members give mutual support & kudos, you should have a look!

 Below you will find guides on how to contribute to the Hub, thank you for being part of the community!

 ## Scripts

-Currently [Windmill Hub][wm-hub] supports TypeScript(Deno), Python, Go, Bash, SQL scripts.
+Currently [Windmill Hub][wm-hub] supports TypeScript, Python, Go, Bash, SQL scripts.
 You can add Common, Error Handler, Approval and Trigger Scripts by going to the <a rel="nofollow" href="https://hub.windmill.dev/scripts/add">New Script</a> page.
-The **Summary** will be the title of the Script, **Integration** should have the name of the app it integrates with (if there is one), and **Description** should be a short description of the script - it supports Markdown.
+The Summary will be the title of the Script, Integration should have the name of the app it integrates with (if there is one), and Description should be a short description of the script - it supports Markdown.

 Then you can do your magic and write your script for the community.